|Distillery Opened||Capacity||Malting Floor||Washback Type||Number of Washbacks||Number of Wash Stills||Number of Spirit Stills|

 The Benrinnes distillery was founded in 1826 by Peter Mekenzie and it is located at the foot of the Ben Rinnes hill.

-In fact the name of Benrinnes distillery come from the name of the hills.
+In fact the name of Benrinnes distillery comes from the name of the hills.

-In 1950s the Benrinnes distillery was completely rebuilt and none of the original buildings remain.
+In 1950s the Benrinnes distillery was completely rebuilt and none of the original buildings remained.
 Moreover in 2012 was made another upgrade which included a full automation of the process.

 In 1951 Benrinnes distillery was linked to National grid, forgetting all the machinery such as generator, steam engine and waterwheel.

-The Benrinnes distillery malts was used until 1955 when in the distillery was installed a Saladin box, which was used until 1984 and today they bought it.
+The Benrinnes distillery malts was used until 1955 when in the distillery was installed a Saladin box, which was used until 1984; today they buy their malts.

 The Benrinnes warehouses are made with stone brick which, allow the slowly maturation of Benrinnes whisky.
 Indeed the whisky of Benrinnes distillery has some note of rum and chocolate, sharreid aftertaste and a peat smoke.

-In the past the Benrinnes distillery uses a triple distillation process, which was a complicate and unique method.
-But after it decided to pass a double distillation process.
+In the past the Benrinnes distillery used a triple distillation process, which was a complicate and unique method.
+But after it decided to pass to a double distillation process.